- Year: 2002

 FINAL SCORE: 65%

-There are definitely more issues than Fellowship looking at this again, but it’s bad… it’s just not all that great.
+There are definitely more issues than Fellowship looking at this again, but it’s not bad… it’s just not all that great.
 It just is very obviously the middle installment of a trilogy where the most interesting events happen in the first and third.

 Next week, it’s another adaptation snub.